 What are risk factors?

-Risk factors are characteristics of your lifestyle, environment and genetic background that increase your likelihood of getting a disease.
+- Risk factors are aspects of your lifestyle, environment and genetic background that increase the likelihood of getting a disease.

-Risk factors are not causes of disease on their own.
-Instead, they represent an increased chance – not a certainty – that a disease such as dementia will develop.
+- Risk factors on their own are not causes of a disease.
+Rather, risk factors represent an increased chance, but not a certainty, that dementia will develop.

-At the same time, having little or no exposure to known risk factors does not necessarily protect you from developing the disease.
+- Similarly, having little or no exposure to risk factors does not necessarily protect a person from developing dementia.